Horsetail For Hair Growth: Benefits And What You Should Know

 Image: Shutterstock

 Horsetail is usually available without any additives and is generally safe.
 Using it in moderation does not cause any adverse effects.
 However, it is not recommended for those with heart conditions, diabetes, and pregnant and lactating women (7).
-Long-term use of horsetail extract may also aggravate thiaminei XCommonly known as vitamin B1, it is essential in converting nutrients to energy and ensuring proper growth and functioning of cells. deficiency.
+Long-term use of horsetail extract may also aggravate thiaminei Commonly known as vitamin B1, it is essential in converting nutrients to energy and ensuring proper growth and functioning of cells. deficiency.
 More research is warranted in this regard.

 If you experience any adverse reactions to horsetail, stop the intake and consult your doctor.